 “We knew we had to honor him as a veteran and cannabis advocate by collaborating with him on his very own strain,” said Harmony Dispensary Director of Cultivation, Adam Johnstone.

 “I was flattered,” Bridgewater said.

-He has known Brodchandel about four years through industry circles and events and they have become close.
+He has known Brodchandel for about four years through industry circles and events and they have become close.
 Bridgewater spoke well of him, saying he was one of the few dispensary entrepreneurs that do a lot of community outreach.